Must Know Tips! How to Become a Translator in Japan: Part 1 | Guidable

 Financial

-I interviewed and offered a job by a major Japanese financial firm two years ago, but when I was formally offered the job, I turned it down, because during the process of applying for this job, my personal situation changed quite a bit and I couldn’t take on this job (by the way, in conservative Japanese companies, turning down a job offer is almost criminal; the response I got from this company was cold beyond belief, and not only did I burn any possible bridges with this company, I also put my friend who works there who introduced me into some hot water (more about corporate Japan below)).
-This is a technical field, meaning you need to know a bit a good bit about economics, interest rates, stocks, bonds, futures and the like to translate competently in this field, but compared with the following technical fields, this level of special knowledge can be obtained by the average person.
-In terms of remuneration, if you get on with a major firm, I think it pays pretty well (I didn’t turn this job down because of the money, for sure).
+I interviewed and was offered a job by a major Japanese financial firm two years ago.
+Still, when I was formally offered the job, I turned it down because during the process of applying for this job, my personal situation changed quite a bit, and I couldn’t take on this job (by the way, in conservative Japanese companies, turning down a job offer is almost criminal; the response I got from this company was cold beyond belief, and not only did I burn any possible bridges with this company, I also put my friend who works there who introduced me into some hot water).

 Legal/Medical